 - School districts determine eligibility

-- Education rights holder, or the student if they are 18 and hold their education rights, must agree to the waiver under AB 167 or decide you will remain a 5th year senior to complete local graduation requirements
+- Education rights holder, or the student if they are 18 and hold their education rights, must agree to the waiver under AB 167 or decide you will remain a 5th year senior to complete local or state graduation requirements

 - Required to review eligibility within 30 days of transfer

 - Notify you, your education rights holder, and your social worker/probation officer of eligibility, its potential impact on college admission, and inform the student of their right to remain in school for a 5th year to complete the local graduation requirements